jimhigson/oboe.js-website/content/examples.md

 Rolling back on error
 ---------------------

-[The fail function](#fail) gives a callback for when something goes wrong.
+[The fail event](api#fail-event) notifies when something goes wrong.
-If you started putting elements on the page and the connection goes down you have a few options
+If you have started putting elements on the page and the connection goes down you have a few options

- * If the new elements you added are useful without the rest, leave them
+ * If the new elements you added are useful without the rest, leave them.
+For example, in a web-based email client it is more useful to show some messages than none.
+See [dropped connections visualisation](why#demo-mobile-fail-progressive).
- * If they are useful but you need the rest, make a new request
+ * If they are useful but you need the rest, make a new request.
+If the service supports it you need only ask for the missing items.
- * Rollback any half-done changes you made
+ * Rollback any half-done changes.

+The example below implements rollback.

 ``` js
 var currentPersonElement;